BBC Manchester

-BBC Manchester (often known as BBC Salford) is the British Broadcasting Corporation regional headquarters for the North West, the largest BBC region in the UK.
+BBC Manchester (often known as BBC Salford) is the BBC's regional headquarters for the north west of England, the largest BBC region in the UK.
 BBC Manchester is a department of the BBC North Group division.

 The BBC considers the Manchester department as one of its three main national bases alongside London and Bristol, and has had a presence in the city since launching the 2ZY radio station in 1922.
 The BBC had its first studio outside London in 1954 when the corporation leased the Dickenson Road Studios.
 In 1967, the decision was taken to build a purpose-built BBC building in Manchester on Oxford Road which opened in 1976.

 Manchester's television industry struggled during the early 2000s when Granada Television reduced operations in Manchester with the newly formed ITV opting to move operations to London which meant New Broadcasting House and Granada Studios were underused.
 BBC Television Centre in London, Granada Studios and New Broadcasting House in Manchester were all coming to the end of their operational span and the BBC decided to transfer more departments north, preferably to Manchester where they have been based for 90 years.
 The move would aim to boost the ailing Manchester media industry, lower operational costs compared to London and represent the north of England more proportionally.

 The BBC decided on moving to MediaCityUK in Salford Quays, a short distance outside the city centre.
 BBC Manchester transferred from New Broadcasting House.